NullArray/Archivist/Beta/README.md

 our custom shell code we will end up with an executable that will attempt to make it harder for Windows Defender to get in the way of our keylogging operations.

-Of course the keylogger itself has some anti-forensic and AV evasion routines itself but a little more might be helpful.
+Of course the keylogger has some anti-forensic and AV evasion routines itself but a little more might be helpful.